On average, couples in the U.S. spent $30,000 to tie the knot in 2022 — without considering additional expenses such as honeymoons and bridal showers.

 All of which makes wedding insurance a useful bet to protect couples financially.
 Policies are typically issued by specialty wedding insurance companies, and may cover both losses should the event be canceled for various reasons and liability for the actions of guests.

-We reviewed the best wedding insurance companies, with pros and cons to help you find the best coverage.
+We reviewed the best wedding insurance companies.
+Here are our picks, with the specific distinction and pros and cons of each.

 Our Top Picks for Best Wedding Insurance

 |Best for||Liability Limits||Deductibles|